NickSneed/GBCamJS/README.md

 | Raw Image  | `128` | `112`  | The raw sensor data size.                            |
 | Standard   | `160` | `144`  | The size of the image with a standard frame applied. |
 | Wild       | `160` | `244`  | The size of the image with a wild frame applied.     |

-### Palettes

-Palettes can be applied to the image data using a canvas.

-!Game Boy Camera Palettes

 ## Related Tools